 - Tongs - The kind you use for salad are fine.
 They will help you fish out the eggs.

-- Containers - You will need a container of baking soda for each color you will be using.
+- Containers - You will need a container large enough to hold the baking soda for each color you use.

 - Hard-boiled eggs - Let them cool before using